React ⚡️

 The definition of PropTypes

-allows for complex type structure between components:
+allows for complex type structures between components:

 components/